athaanfl/Machine-Learning/README.md

 # Machine-Learning
-This repository contains assignments, notes, and course materials for Machine Learning.
+This repository contains assignments, notes, and course materials for Machine Learning